The Isogeny Problems

 Reward: TBD.

 The reward system is pledge-based.
 If you want to pledge to a certain problem, mail us, and let us know if you wish to remain anonymous.
 For solutions, mail these in the form of a paper, preprint, or pdf.
 Only solutions that are peer-reviewed will be accepted.
+The editor reserves final discretion on whether any submission constitutes a valid solution.

 A similar list of mathematical problems at the core of post-quantum cryptography, including lattice-based and code-based problems, is given by Chloe Martindale here.